istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

   but not both.
 This allows for more flexible configurations when using JWT tokens for authentication, particularly in scenarios where the issuer claim may be dynamic. ([Issue #14400](https://github.com/istio/istio/issues/14400))

-- **Added** an opt-in feature when using istio-cni in ambient mode to create a Istio owned CNI config file which contains the contents of the primary CNI config file and the Istio CNI plugin.
-This opt-in feature is a solution to the issue of traffic bypassing the mesh on node restart when the istio CNI DaemonSet is not ready, the Istio CNI plugin is not installed, or the plugin is not invoked to configure traffic redirection from pods their node ztunnels.
+- **Added** an opt-in feature when using istio-cni in ambient mode, to create an Istio-owned CNI config file which contains the contents of the primary CNI config file and the Istio CNI plugin.
+This opt-in feature is a solution to the issue of traffic bypassing the mesh on node restart when the Istio CNI `DaemonSet` is not ready, the Istio CNI plugin is not installed, or the plugin is not invoked to configure traffic redirection from pods their node ztunnels.
 This feature is enabled by setting `cni.istioOwnedCNIConfig` to true in the istio-cni Helm chart values.
-If no value is set for `cni.istioOwnedCNIConfigFilename`, the Istio owned CNI config file will be named `02-istio-cni.conflist`.
+If no value is set for `cni.istioOwnedCNIConfigFilename`, the Istio-owned CNI config file will be named `02-istio-cni.conflist`.
-The `istioOwnedCNIConfigFilename` must have a higher lexicographical priority than the primary CNI.
+  The `istioOwnedCNIConfigFilename` value must have a higher lexicographical priority than the primary CNI.
   Ambient and chained CNI plugins must be enabled for this feature to work.

 - **Added** validation for `--clusterAliases` command argument, that it shouldn't have more than one alias per cluster.  ([Issue #56022](https://github.com/istio/istio/issues/56022))